tutorial

 Becoming more framework-agnostic

 We announced the MCAP log file format earlier this year, as an important milestone towards our goal of developing framework-agnostic robotics tools.
-However, even with MCAP, Foxglove Studio still required the use of existing ROS schemas such as sensor_msgs/Image or visualization_msgs/Marker to visualize certain data.
+However, even with MCAP, Foxglove still required the use of existing ROS schemas such as sensor_msgs/Image or visualization_msgs/Marker to visualize certain data.

 Our new Foxglove schemas have no dependency on ROS, and can be used from any framework.
 We also plan to continue fully supporting the existing ROS schemas as we do today.

-Foxglove Studio panels
+Foxglove panels

-Studio’s Image panel now supports foxglove.CompressedImage in addition to ROS’s sensor_msgs/Image.
+Foxglove’s Image panel now supports foxglove.CompressedImage in addition to ROS’s sensor_msgs/Image.
 The 3D panel now supports foxglove.PointCloud in addition to ROS’s sensor_msgs/PointCloud2.

-To see a full list of our supported schemas, as well as the Foxglove Studio panels that use them, check out our schemas documentation.
+To see a full list of our supported schemas, as well as the Foxglove panels that use them, check out our schemas documentation.

 Start writing your messages